cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Setup for Corporate/Obsidian Setup for Corporate.md

 	- Hosted Vault on a Network Share (or local) + OneDrive
 	- Hosted Vault on a Network Share (or local) + Google Drive

+- For an advanced, scalable, super-secure setup
+	- Kasm Workspace Server + Clients + Obsidian Sync OR OneDrive OR Google Drive

 ### 3) Live Collaboration - do you need it?

 - Is Obsidian Sync good enough?